 Dr. Steve M. Dorman is the 11th president of Georgia College & State University.
 He has called for Georgia College to aspire to become a preeminent national public liberal arts university and has laid out an ambitious direction which includes emphasizing success of students, faculty and staff; increasing campus diversity; investing in campus technology; focusing on economic development for the region; and increasing the university endowment.

 A published author, Dr. Dorman is a health educator by training and has written on topics pertaining to school health programs.
 Dr. Dorman earned a bachelor's degree in biology at Lee College in Cleveland, Tennessee, a master's degree in public health and doctorate of philosophy in health education, both at the University of Tennessee in Knoxville.
-Dr. Dorman and his wife, Jane, have three children, a daughter-in-law, and two grandchildren.
+Dr. Dorman and his wife, Jane, have three children, a daughter-in-law, and three grandchildren.